canjs/canjs/guides/getting-started-tutorial/models.md

 });
 ```

-The first argument to can.fixture, "GET /restaurants", tells CanJS to
+The first argument to `can.fixture`, `GET /restaurants`, tells CanJS to
-intercept any GET requests to the resource "/restaurants".
+intercept any `GET` requests to the resource `/restaurants`.
 The second argument
 is a function that returns the data we want to get when the application makes
 a service call.
-Because we're simulating a findAll function, we need to return
+Because we're simulating a `findAll` function, we need to return
 an array.
-The findAll function expects an array.
+The `findAll` function expects an array.
 By default, if it does not
 receive one, it will throw an error.
 If you need to connect to services that
-return data that doesn't match the expected return type of the `find___`
+return data that doesn't match the expected return type of the `find*`
 functions, don't fret.
 There are ways to manage this, which we'll work with
 later on.